+- Allows mailbox owners to:

+Record and send messages.

-- Forward and reply to messages.
+- Forward and reply to messages

-- Designate message as Priority, Private, and/or

-- request Return Receipt.
+- Designate message as Priority, Private, and/or request Return Receipt.

-- Listen to messages.

-- Listen to messages.
+Listen to messages.

 - Return calls to internal callers.

-- Record their names and Personal Greetings.
+Record their names and Personal Greetings.

 Activate Personal Greeting(s).

 - Change their Personal Operators.

-- Change their Personal Operators

-- Change their passwords.
+Change their passwords.

 - Set up Outcalling (if permission provided).

 - Create Personal Group Lists.

-- Change Call Answer Mode of their mailbox.
+Change Call Answer Mode of their mailbox.

-- Transfer to another extension.
+Transfer to another extension.

 - Record a call and store it in their mailbox (if premission is provided).

-- Automatically send a copy of their messages to another mailbox (Release 6.0 or later).
+Automatically send a copy of their messages to another mailbox (Release 6.0 or later).
+In Release 7.0 or later, multiple mailbox owners can send a copy of their messages to a single mailbox.

 - Change message retrieval order (Release 6.0 or later).

-- Preview new messages without changing the message status (Release 6.0 or later).
+Preview new messages without changing the message status (Release 6.0 or later).

 - Listen to last heard message (Release 6.
 0 or later).

-- Traverse message list backward to listen to previously heard messages (Release 6.
+Traverse message list backward to listen to previously heard messages (Release 6.
 0 or later).

 - Change message status back to new (Release 6.
 0 or later).

-- Speed up or slow down mailbox prompts and messages (Release 6.
-0 or later).
+Speed up or slow down mailbox prompts and messages (Release 6, 0 or later)